somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-08-14-the-future-of-tiktok-marketing-trends-and-predictions-for-2025.md

 ### POST ONLY ###
 post:
   title: "The Future of TikTok Marketing: Trends and Predictions for 2025"
-  excerpt: "Discover the future trends and predictions for TikTok marketing in 2025, including emerging strategies and the role of automation tools."
+  description: "Discover the future trends and predictions for TikTok marketing in 2025, including emerging strategies and the role of automation tools."
-  author: alex
+  author: rare-ivy
   id: 1723712048
   tags: ["TikTok marketing","TikTok trends 2025","influencer collaborations","automation tools","TikTok growth"]
   categories: ["Social Media Marketing","Digital Marketing","TikTok Growth Strategies"]